scout-app/scout-app/documentation/contributing.md

 1. Only languages with a JPG image in the `/scout-files/cultures` folder that matches their culture code (`en.jpg`) will be displayed in the UI.

 If there are languages you don't want in your local dictionary, then you can add them to the `languagesToSkip` array in `/cultures.js`.
 Or if your language is missing from `/scout-files/cultures/dictionary.json` then it may be in that array.

-* * *

-### If you get the LibSass error

-Once you have Scout-App running click the Dev Tools link in the View menu.
-In the console you might see this error:

-    `libsass` bindings not found

-Follow these instructions to fix it.

-This error means the version of Node.JS you have globally installed on your system has a different version of the V8 JavaScript engine than what is built in to NW.js.
-This is actually expected for NW.js development.
-The `node-sass` module we are using isn't designed with this scenario in mind.
-You'll need to go into the folder `/node_modules/node-sass/vendor` to see what binding folder you have.
-It will start with one of the following `darwin`, `freebsd`, `linux`, or `win` followed by either `ia32` or `x64`.
-You'll need to copy over all matching folders from the `/_assets` folder into the `/node_modules/node-sass/vendor` folder.

-So if you're on `win32-x64-11`, you'll need to copy over `win32-x64-43`, and `win32-ia32-43` to the vendor folder.